 I will say that my other 21700 cells didn’t fit – 21700 is a tight fit.
-Either way, it’s a button top cell.
-JETBeam officially says 18650s will work too, and owing to the light having dual springs, that’s true.
+Either way, it’s a button-top cell.
+JETBeam officially says the 18650s will work too, and owing to the light having dual springs, that’s true.

 Here’s a runtime on Turbo.
 I’ve refined my runtimes a little so let me mention that.
 There are a number of changes.

-- The secondary gridlines on the time scale be 1 minute from now on, if my computer can run the spreadsheet.
-I find that more useful than some arbitrary “makes nice squares on the page” scale, since you’ll be able to easily visually compare graphs now.
+- The secondary gridlines on the time scale are 1 minute from now on if my computer can run the spreadsheet.
+I find that more useful than some arbitrary “makes nice squares on the page” scale since you’ll be able to easily visually compare graphs now.

 - The right side now has more data.
 The top 3 were already there, but have moved to more official places, but I added a “Max Temp” area for the max temp I saw during the run.